Do you want to know how to control panic attacks and stop them occurring? The…

-Anxiety and panic attacks can be terrifying and unpleasant experiences.
-Sudden feelings of intense panic are coupled with physical symptoms including racing heart, nausea, tremors and a desire to run away.
+Symptoms of panic attack including racing heart, nausea, tremors and a desire to run away.
 It’s usually unexpected, unexplained and extremely hard to control.

 The following tips are designed to help you relieve the symptoms of panic attacks, manage anxiety and prevent future attacks.

-Breathe deeply and slowly.
-Try holding your breath at the start to reduce the feeling of restriction and then start to breathe slowly from the diaphragm.
+Breathing deeply and slowly.
+Try holding your breath at the start reducing the feeling of restriction.
+In addition starting to breathe slowly from the diaphragm.
 Breathe in for around 4 seconds, hold for 2, then exhale slowly for around 5.

-Remind yourself that the panic you’re feeling is not caused by external triggers so you do not need to run away or fight.
-Don’t try and force yourself to “control” the panic, simply try and let it flow over you and take steps to combat it with other techniques.
+Reminding yourself that the panic you’re feeling is not caused by external triggers.
+So you do not need to run away or fight.
+Don’t try and force yourself to “control” the panic.
+Simply letting it flow over you.
+As well as taking steps to combat it with other techniques.

 Be aware of the physical symptoms such as nausea, fast heartbeat and overheating.
-A slow cataloguing of the experience, although difficult, will gradually allow your brain to realise there is no actual threat and start to re-set itself.
+Slowly developing an awareness of the experience.
+Although difficult initially, allowing your brain to realise there is no actual threat.
+And starting to re-set itself.

-You may find that cognitive diversions such as counting backwards or physical distractions such as muscle relaxation may help.
-Try not to run from the triggers of panic attacks as this will strengthen the fear association in your brain.
+You may find diversions such as counting backwards or physical distractions such as muscle relaxation may help.
+Trying not to run from the triggers of panic attacks as this will strengthen the fear association in your brain.

 Acknowledge the problem.
-It’s tempting to think that if you ignore the feelings they’ll go away but the truth is that usually these things get worse if left unaddressed.
+It’s tempting to think that if you ignore the feelings they’ll go away .
+But the truth is that panic attacks get worse if left unaddressed.

-Relaxation or “stop-and-replace” techniques can be learnt with the help of a professional and can be an effective way of replacing negative thoughts with positive.
+Relaxation or “stop-and-replace” techniques can be learnt with the help of a professional.
+Moreover, replacing negative thoughts with positive.